Speldosa/Tractatus-Logico-Markupus/README.md

 ```
 @H This is a heading.
+@S This is a summary.
+@N This is a note.
 @T This is a to-do.
 @C This is a comment.
 This is some text that's going to be retained in the final document.
 It can contain other type of markup code such as, for example, Markdown, LaTeX, or HTML.